Overall Score 5.7 Represents average audio ecosystem compatibility score.

 equal to that of the Jabra Elite 5

 Jabra Elite 5 support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.
+Because it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

 equal to that of the Jabra Elite 5